JuliaCI/PkgBenchmark.jl/docs/src/man/define_benchmarks.md

 ```

 !!! note
-    Running this script directly does not actually run the benchmarks.
-See the next section.
+    Running this script directly does not actually run the benchmarks, see the next section.